master-hax/pixel-backup-gang/README.md

 this one-liner runs a small installer script that downloads the latest release archive from github, unpacks it, then makes the contents executable. the current install script can be viewed [here](https://github.com/master-hax/pixel-backup-gang/blob/install/install.sh). piping strange scripts from the web into a root shell is generally not a good idea, but it is convenient. try not to make a habit of it. 😅

 ### via linux pc using adb
-1. install Android Debug Bridge (adb) & connect the pixel
+1. install the following software: `adb make shellcheck tar`
 1. clone this repository
-1. run `make mobile-install`. this installs the scripts to `/data/local/tmp` by default.
+1. run `make mobile-install` from the repository root. this installs the scripts to `/data/local/tmp` on the connected android device by default.
    * if your pixel has Termux installed, you can install the scripts to the Termux home directory with `make mobile-install DEVICE_INSTALL_DIRECTORY=/data/data/com.termux/files/home`
    * if you are running these steps on WSL, you should use the adb executable from windows (which has USB support) with `make mobile-install HOST_ADB_COMMAND=/mnt/c/Users/someone/AppData/Local/Android/Sdk/platform-tools/adb.exe`